 The renovation work is well underway at the OSF HealthCare Center for Health - Streator.
-The following departments have been temporarily relocated:
+The following have been temporarily relocated:

 Infusion Services - have moved to the fifth floor.